EvolvedWeb/evowc/README.md

 </component>
 ```

-The attribute `:message` in the `<component>` tag will create a property called 'message' on the class and the attribute 'message' will be observed.
+The attribute `:message` in the `<component>` tag will create a property called `message` on the class and the attribute `message` will be observed.
 If you change the attribute it will also change the class property.
 Attributes that you place on the component in your HTML can be seen as the initial data for the component.

-When you create the Property definition attributes you can define the data type of the generated property as well as a possible default value.
+When you create a Property Definition attribute you can also define the data type of the generated property as well as a possible default value.

-The variable types that can be user are `'number'`, `'int'`, `'string'`, `'bool'`, `'object'`, `'array'`, `'date'` with  `'string'` being the default type.
+The variable types that can be user are `'number'`, `'int'`, `'string'`, `'bool'`, `'object'`, `'array'`, `'date'` with the default type being `'string'`.

 #### Example